 These words of wisdom come from our cab driver in Seward, Alaska, explaining why he’s chosen to adorn his taxi with dozens of gold ducks and why he blows a duck call whistle at passers-by on the street, some of whom respond with a smile, while others stare in complete bewilderment.

 “Someone needs to make an ass out of themselves, and I have the time!,” he yells over the Black Sabbath tune blasting from the radio.
 He spits out the jokes in between screaming rants at pedestrians and other drivers, who are all part of some conspiracy against him, it seems.

 The driver is a large, middle-aged man with a bushy beard, a cackling laugh and a way with words.
 Oh, and a .45 under his seat.
 That too.
 I’ve never been a fan of guns, and I decide I don’t want to get on this guy’s bad side.
-So I merely smile and nod when the dude advises me and my boyfriend, “You guys need to find some girls and get laid!”
+So I merely smile and nod when the dude advises me and my friend, “You guys need to find some girls and get laid!”

 On one hand, I’m starting to fear for my safety.
 On the other, I’m beginning to realize this might be the most colorful character I’ve ever encountered.
 I’d love to hang out more with him, just for the stories.

 This could be a piece entirely about this fascinating cabbie, but it’s not.
 Sadly, I couldn’t fully embrace his weirdness, because I was too distracted by the status of our rental car.
 I wasn’t sure if it had been towed, vandalized, or forcibly moved.

 You see, due to some unfortunate circumstances, we had abandoned our rental car that morning, and its current fate was unknown.

 Imagine the following scenario: You wake up in a campground to find your keys locked inside your rental car.
 You have one hour to make it to your all-day whale-watching cruise, the last great event of your Alaskan adventure.